mmm/higgs-demo/tutorial/README.md

     groups = plotnb.update_plot(figure,data)
 ```

-to load processed data from the Redis cache
+to `load_data` from the Redis cache instead of the default test dataset

 ```python
 plotnb.reset_data()